-1. as part of a routine newborn screen, when an infant has ambiguous genitalia i.e it unclear if the child is male or female
+2. when an infant has atypical genitalia i.e. it is unclear if the child is male or female

-3. when a male child has premature sexual development
+4. when a child has premature sexual development

 A blood sample is obtained by inserting a needle into a vein in the arm or by pricking the heel of an infant.

 A saliva sample can be obtained by asking the patient to spit into a small container.
 Saliva samples may be suitable for analysis in some specialist laboratories.

 There is no preparation such as fasting for this test, but the doctor may request an early morning collection.
 The doctor may also request that blood be collected in the first half of a woman's menstrual cycle.

 This test measures the amount of 17-hydroxyprogesterone (17-OHP) in the blood.
 17-OHP is a steroid that is used by the body to make cortisol.
 Cortisol is a hormone produced by the adrenal glands that helps break down protein, glucose, and lipids, maintains blood pressure, and regulates the immune system.
 The production of cortisol is stimulated by adrenocorticotropic hormone (ACTH), a hormone produced by the pituitary gland.
 Concentrations of cortisol normally vary throughout the day, peaking around 8 am and declining in the evening.
 Concentrations became elevated during illness and stress.